 - Locals spending their Saturday afternoon at Chatuchak Park

-That’s culture in its rawest form – the behavior, language and social hierarchy (that sometimes hints at warm affection, and at other times, ice-cold indifference).
+That’s culture in its rawest form – the behaviour, language and social hierarchy (that sometimes hints at warm affection, and at other times, ice-cold indifference).

 2Learning Complete Muay Thai at the 'Source'